Emmanuelle Guyon, the mirror of your emotions

 Japanese rising steam ring in sterling silver.
 It is called Tachiwaki from the name of this pattern.

-The word tachiwaki or tatewaku means "rising steam."
-It is formed by two wavy lines evoking the steam rising towards the sky, creating a poetic image of movement and lightness.
-Sometimes, a cloud is drawn in the middle of these lines to form the kumotatewaku pattern or chrysanthemums, called kikutatewaku, adding an additional touch of beauty and complexity to this artistic representation.
+The term tachiwaki or tatewaku translates to "rising steam."
+It consists of two wavy lines representing steam ascending into the sky, creating a poetic image of movement and lightness.
+This motif, with its harmonious curves, symbolizes the constant flow of life and the way challenges, like steam, gently rise and dissipate.
+Sometimes, a cloud is depicted among these lines to form the pattern kumotatewaku, or chrysanthemums are added, resulting in kikutatewaku, which adds an extra layer of beauty and complexity to this artistic representation.

-Just as steam rises slowly and surely towards the sky, this motif symbolizes the elevation of the spirit and the ability to overcome adverse events.
-It is therefore a lucky motif to rise and overcome adversity, to transcend the obstacles of life.
-It embodies perseverance and resilience, reminding us that even in the most difficult moments, it is possible to rise above difficulties and rise to new heights.
+Just as steam rises slowly and surely into the sky, this motif symbolizes the elevation of the spirit and the ability to overcome adverse events.
+It is considered a good luck charm for those seeking to rise above and conquer adversity.
+The tachiwaki pattern embodies perseverance and resilience, reminding us that even in the most challenging times, it is possible to rise above difficulties and reach new heights.

 To learn more about Japanese symbols, we recommend the following books: